 Amazon Lending Library is a program that allows Amazon Prime members to borrow one free eBook per month from a selection of over 800,000 titles, including many children’s books.
 The program offers a variety of popular titles and bestsellers, as well as a selection of lesser-known works.
 Members can read the borrowed books on their Kindle device or through the Kindle app on their smartphone or tablet.
 The program is a convenient way for families to access new and popular children’s books without having to purchase them outright.
 Amazon Lending Library is included with Amazon Prime membership, which also includes other benefits such as free two-day shipping, streaming of movies and TV shows, and access to exclusive deals and discounts.

 There are Free ebooks all over the web and they are fun and easy to read on your PC or tablet.
 There are several sites you can use to find free kids ebooks

 Lola’s Book Tours lets you get FREE books in exchange for a review.
 They basically exist to help new authors get exposure for their books.
 They usually have tons of books for kids, young adults, and adults.
 If you request one, you’ll need to leave a review on a site like Amazon, Goodreads or Barnes & Noble.

 Here is another free book in exchange for a review site.
 In order to review all you need is a blog or an Amazon account so you can post the review there.
 They have books for all ages as well.

-This one lets you trade books.
+Paperback Swap lets you your trade books.
 Just post a book you’d like to swap on the site.
 Once a book is requested, mail it to the member.
 Then, you may choose from 1,509,624 available books!
 Books you request are yours to keep, or swap again!